rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 the Microsoft Academic Graph.
 Our final model contained 512 hidden dimensions, 2 layers and 0.5 dropout prior to classification.
 The top performing classifier achieved 84.4% accuracy on our development set on L0 fields, and 65.2% accuracy on our development set on L1 fields.
 The main limitation of using MAG for this problem is that our model cannot find new fields of research, and is limited to those provided by MAG.
 Additionally, our method performs classification based only on the titles of papers, while there are other pieces of information about the paper that would be useful for classifying the field of research.
+Other resources that could have been used to help with this task are presented in Chapters 7 and 8.

 [Research Method Extraction](#sec:methods_results)
 --------------------------